-INFORMATION PROVIDED BY CARRICKFERGUS BC 3.1
+3.1 INFORMATION PROVIDED BY BALLYMENA BC

-The following information from Carrickfergus Borough Council was used to complete this Review and Assessment:
+The following information from Ballymena Borough Council was used to complete this Review and Assessment

-- · Local air quality monitoring data
+- Local air quality monitoring data

 - Domestic Fuel Combustion Survey

 - Local Fuel Data

-- Information on Kilroot Power Station.

-LOCAL AIR QUALITY MONITORING DATA 3.2
+3.2 LOCAL AIR QUALITY MONITORING DATA

-Extent of data available
+3.2.1 Extent of data available

-Carrickfergus Borough Council has carried out monitoring of SO2 and PM10 since July 2002 with continuous monitors in Carrickfergus Town (341130, 387999).
-The instrumentation employed uses UV fluorescence for the measurement of SO_2 and the TEOM technique for PM{10} , these methods are appropriate for Detailed Assessment under LAQM (LAQM TG(03)).
+Ballymena have undertaken continuous $SO_2$ monitoring at a location within one of the grid areas to be modelled.
+However, at the time of modelling, Ballymena Borough Council did not have a complete dataset suitable for bias correcting the ADMS modelling.
+Nearby, Carrickfergus Borough Council has carried out monitoring of $SO_2$ and $PM{10}$ since July 2002 with continuous monitors in Carrickfergus Town (341130, 387999).
+The instrumentation employed uses UV fluorescence for the measurement of $SO_2$ and the TEOM technique for $PM{10}$ , these methods are appropriate for Detailed Assessment under LAQM (LAQM TG(03)).
 All TEOM data are quoted as gravimetric equivalent in accordance with the guidance.
 Appendix 1 provides more details about this local air quality monitoring programme.